 Reputation can be undermined if academic standards fall or are perceived to be deteriorating.
 The continued success and financial viability of the school is dependent on attracting sufficient students, and this is in part dependent on educational standards.
 The board of trustees constantly monitors academic performance of the school.
 Students are prepared to achieve their full potential at all times (not only at the time of exams).
-Demand for places at Uxbridge High School Academy Trust is increasing.
+Demand for places at Uxbridge High School Academy Trust continues to increase.
 There is close pastoral support for all students.
+This risk is further mitigated by clear policies and processes in place for behaviour, equality and diversity, recruitment, teaching and learning, etc.